How to Spend One Day in Los Angeles (Two Itinerary Options!)

 • Go on a Hollywood Sightseeing Open-Air Bus Tour: Sure, it’s a bit touristy, but this highly-rated Hollywood tour is a great way to see some of LA’s most iconic spots!
 You’ll get a chance to drive by the Walk of Fame, the Dolby Theatre, the Sunset Strip, the Beverly Hills Hotel, Rodeo Drive, and much more.
 You’ll also drive down the famous Mulholland Drive.

 • Shop at The Grove: The Grove is a scenic outdoor shopping center that is located near LACMA and The Academy Museum.
-There is also a fun daily farmers market next door, which features a variety of permanent food stands.
+There is also The Original Farmers Market next door, which features a variety of permanent food stands.

 • Check Out the La Brea Tar Pits: Another cool spot worth checking out is the La Brea Tar Pits and Museum.
 The tar pits are the world’s only active urban fossil dig sites!

 • Do a Local Food Tour: Consider yourself a foodie?
-Experience LA’s dining scene with a food tour of DTLA or Venice Beach.
+Experience LA’s dining scene with a food tour of Downtown LA (you’ll also see famous spots like the Bradbury Building and Grand Central Market!) or Venice Beach.

 • Do a Horseback Tour of Mulholland Trail: If you’re looking for something a bit more unique, consider booking this one-hour horseback tour.
 You’ll ride through the hills of Griffith Park, and get a chance to see the observatory and the Hollywood Sign.